carbon-language/carbon-lang/clang/docs/SanitizerCoverage.rst

   #include <sanitizer/coverage_interface.h>

   // This callback is inserted by the compiler as a module constructor
-  // into every compilation unit. 'start' and 'stop' correspond to the
+  // into every DSO. 'start' and 'stop' correspond to the
   // beginning and end of the section with the guards for the entire
-  // binary (executable or DSO) and so it will be called multiple times
+  // binary (executable or DSO).
+The callback will be called at least
-  // with the same parameters.
-  extern "C" void __sanitizer_cov_trace_pc_guard_init(uint32_t *start,
+  // once per DSO and may be called multiple times with the same parameters. extern "C" void __sanitizer_cov_trace_pc_guard_init(uint32_t *start,
                                                       uint32_t *stop) {
     static uint64_t N;  // Counter for the guards.